unfaiyted/godoc-swagger.nvim/README.md

 #### Hiding Godoc Blocks

-The plugin provides three approaches to hide godoc blocks, with increasing levels of compatibility with other folding systems:
+The plugin provides four approaches to hide godoc blocks, with increasing levels of compatibility with other folding systems:

 **1. Extmark-Based Approach (RECOMMENDED, fully compatible with UFO):**
 - `zgd` - Toggle godoc blocks using extmarks (won't affect folding)